uehara-mech/gpu-aquarium/README.md

 This project is a system that monitors the status of multiple servers with GPUs and displays the status on a web page.

-The frontend is implemented in React and Material-UI, and the backend is implemented in Python and Flask.
+The frontend is implemented in React and Material-UI, and the backend is implemented in Python and fastAPI.

 # How to build